pfnegrini/install-opencv/README.md

 and build OpenCV with Java and Python bindings.
 I also included example source, so you can test the installation.

+I no longer build ffmpeg from source.
+Instead I rely on libav, so the install process is faster now.
+Both Python and Java work with VideoWriter using X264 as well.

 ### Platforms Supported
 * Ubuntu 14.04.3 LTS x86_64
 * Ubuntu 14.04.3 LTS x86